 The government intervened in his case and wants to fine Capitol Supply for selling shredders made in China.
 The Department of Justice is looking for $367,419.84 in trebled (triple) damages and an additional $5.88 million in penalties.
 (More on penalties and damages below.)

 Under the False Claims Act, a Civil War era whistleblower law, the government has the right to take over a case or allow the whistleblower’s own legal team to prosecute.
-In Scutellaro’s case, the Justice Department took over only that portion of the case relating to shedders.
+In Scutellaro’s case, the Justice Department took over only that portion of the case relating to shredders.
 Since 2013, the remainder of the foreign made good claims are being prosecuted by Scutellaro directly.

 The Justice Department says of the shredders that “Capitol Supply falsely certified these sales knowingly.
 GSA had repeatedly notified Capitol Supply of its noncompliance, and despite these red flags of systematic noncompliance, Capitol Supply continued to use the same system to determine country of origin.”